rocketfellows/vies-vat-validation-php-sdk-soap/README.md

 - https://github.com/rocketfellows/soap-client-factory v1.0.0;
 - https://github.com/rocketfellows/vies-vat-validation-php-sdk-interface v1.0.0.

+## VIES VAT number validation SOAP service.

+For more information about VIES VAT number validation SOAP service see: https://ec.europa.eu/taxation_customs/vies/#/technical-information.

+For the SOAP service, three WSDLs are available:
+- https://ec.europa.eu/taxation_customs/vies/services/checkVatService.wsdl to verify the validity of a VAT number;
+- https://ec.europa.eu/taxation_customs/vies/checkVatTestService.wsdl to verify the integration with the original service by using the below values (common for all Member States / CountryCodes) for each required result: `vatNumber` value=100, response= VALID;
+  `vatNumber` value=200, response = INVALID;

 ## Contributing.

 Welcome to pull requests.
 If there is a major changes, first please open an issue for discussion.